hashicorp/terraform-provider-google/website/docs/getting_started.html.markdown

 {{API base url}}/projects/{{your project}}/{{location type}}/{{location}}/{{resouce type}}/{{name}}
 ```

-For a real example, let's look at what the instance `self_link` will be assuming
+For example, the instance defined earlier in a project named `foo` will have
-your project is named `foo`:
+the `self_link`:

 ```
 https://www.googleapis.com/compute/v1/projects/foo/zones/us-central1-c/instances/terraform-instance
 ```

 A resource's `self_link` is a unique reference to that resource.
 When
-connecting two resources in Terraform, you can use Terraform interpolation to
+linking two resources in Terraform, you can use Terraform interpolation to
-avoid typing all that out!
-Let's use a `google_compute_network` to demonstrate.
+avoid typing out the self link!
+Let's use a `google_compute_network` to
+demonstrate.

 Add this block to your config: